 Location: Port St. Charles, Barbados

 After a delicious breakfast of French toast prepared by head chef Sam, we dove into boat appreciation in order to bring Argo back to her normal illustrious shine.
 The crew broke into teams in order to knock out all the tasks.
-Per usual cabins were cleaned, the galley and salon dusted, and topsides washed of salt and dirt.
-In addition, Claire, Jia Her, Rob, Eli, Katie, Josh and Dylan helped me wax and rust bust Argo’s entire port side.
-It was hot and sweaty work under the tropical sun, but it is gratifying to see Argo shine like the Mega yacht Exuma docked alongside.
+As per usual, cabins were cleaned, the galley and salon dusted, and topsides washed of salt and dirt.
+In addition, Claire, Jia Her, Rob, Eli, Katie, Josh, and Dylan helped me wax and rust bust Argo’s entire port side.
+It was hot and sweaty work under the tropical sun, but it was gratifying to see Argo shine as the Megayacht Exuma docked alongside.

-During the afternoon the open water dive class met to go over equipment preparation and discuss our confined water dives, which begin tomorrow.
-Tom, Ben and Lexi set up with me and are sure to excel tomorrow.
-After we broke down the gear we talked about the skills that we will need to execute and how we will communicate underwater.
+During the afternoon, the open water dive class met to go over equipment preparation and discuss our confined water dives, which begin tomorrow.
+Tom, Ben, and Lexi set up with me and are sure to excel tomorrow.
+After we broke down the gear, we talked about the skills that we would need to execute and how we would communicate underwater.
 I’m super excited to begin diving, my personal favorite Seamester activity, with the current crew.
-Its going to be awesome.
+It’s going to be awesome.

-Before a dinner of chicken Alfredo, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during squeeze.
+Before a chicken Alfredo dinner, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during the squeeze.
 We are now settling in for oceanography class before another eagerly anticipated full night of sleep!